Howard Finkel

-Howard Finkel (June 7, 1950 – April 16, 2020) was an American professional wrestling ring announcer, best known for his appearances in WWE.
+Howard Finkel (June 7, 1950 – April 16, 2020) was an American professional wrestling ring announcer, backstage worker, and occasional professional wrestler, best known for his appearances in WWE.
 He began working for Vincent J. McMahon's World Wide Wrestling Federation (WWWF) in 1975, and was a Madison Square Garden ring announcer since 1977.
-Finkel was WWE's longest-serving employee (40 years) and was widely regarded as the greatest ring announcer of all time.
+Finkel was WWE's longest-serving employee (40 years) and is widely regarded as the greatest ring announcer of all time.
 He was inducted into the WWE Hall of Fame in 2009.

-Early life and career
+Early life

 Finkel was born on June 7, 1950, in the city of Newark, New Jersey, and grew up with a Jewish family.

+Announcing and backstage career

-Finkel, debuted as a ring announcer at Madison Square Garden on January 17, 1977.
+Finkel debuted as a ring announcer at Madison Square Garden on January 17, 1977.
 By 1979, he was the World Wide Wrestling Federation's lead ring announcer for its biggest events.
 He became the first WWE employee on April 1, 1980, and later its longest-serving.
 Throughout his career, his distinctive voice was sometimes used in the title sequence for the company's various television programs.
 His signature call was his announcement of a new champion following a title change, in which he would place extra emphasis on the word "new" in order to draw the greatest reaction from the crowd.
-He came up with the event name "WrestleMania", as well as Ricky Steamboat's "Dragon" nickname.
 In 1984, he became WWF's lead ring announcer for television tapings, replacing Joe McHugh.

-During a 2011 interview, he said he and his knowledge of history had also played a part in the talent relations and creative departments during the early days of the WWF.
+During a 2011 interview, Finkel said his knowledge of history had also played a part in the talent relations and creative departments during the early days of the WWF.
 On January 19, 1987, Finkel was presented a plaque by Gene Okerlund, commemorating ten years of announcing at Madison Square Garden.
-In 1993, at the "Roman"-themed WrestleMania IX, he was introduced in a toga as Finkus Maximus.
+In 1993, at the Roman-themed WrestleMania IX, he was introduced in a toga as "Finkus Maximus".
+During the May 10th, 1993 episode of Monday Night Raw, Finkel's car was damaged by Shawn Michaels and Curt Hennig during a brawl outside the Manhattan Center before the show started.
 In 1995, Finkel took a seven-month hiatus from ring announcing on pay-per-views and television broadcasts (but not at house shows) and was replaced by Manny Garcia.
 He returned to full-time ring announcing at Royal Rumble 1996.

+In 1999, he feuded with announcer Tony Chimel.